angelinepouget/angelinepouget.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I was accepted into the 2024 [Deep Learning + Reinforcement Learning (DLRL) Summer School](https://dlrl.ca/) taking place in Toronto in July.
-See you there!